gotafricainspired/gotafricainspired.github.io/_src/_posts/2014-04-14-ted-talk-chimamanda-adichie.md

 The danger of a single story, a TED talk by Chimamanda Adichie.

-Briliant!
+Brilliant!
 More than that...
 Useful!
 For everyone's challenges in understanding others and himself, and truly connecting to the world.